nokia-eda/terraform-provider-services-v1/docs/resources/virtual_network.md

 Required:

 - `prefix` (Attributes List) List of IPv4 or IPv6 prefixes in CIDR notation. (see [below for nested schema](#nestedatt--spec--protocols--routing_policies--prefix_sets--spec--prefix))

+Optional:

+- `configured_name` (String) The name of the prefixset to configure on the device.

 <a id="nestedatt--spec--protocols--routing_policies--prefix_sets--spec--prefix"></a>
 ### Nested Schema for `spec.protocols.routing_policies.prefix_sets.spec.prefix`